TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.cantrdp.noboot/booterror-recovery-console.md

 	3. Note the boot identifier displayed.
 The path for a Generation 1 VM will be `\windows\system32\winload.exe` whereas for a Generation 2 VM the path will be `\windows\system32\winload.efi`.

 4. Using the identifier, enter the commands below for your VM type.
-Make sure to replace any `<TEXT>` with the the information specified.
+Make sure to replace any `<TEXT>` with the information specified.

 		Generation 1 VM:
 		bcdedit /store <BCD FOLDER - DRIVE LETTER>:\boot\bcd /set {bootmgr} device boot